Making a turkey carcass soup is a beloved Thanksgiving day tradition in my family. Turkey bones, slowly simmered, make a rich, flavorful broth.

-Once you have your rich broth, you can add sauteed vegetables and leftover turkey meat for a wonderfully satisfying meal.
+Making turkey carcass soup is a beloved Thanksgiving day tradition in my family.
+Slowly simmered turkey bones make a flavorful stock.
+Once you have your rich stock, add sauteed vegetables and leftover turkey meat for a wonderfully satisfying meal.

 Ingredients

-Here's an overview of what you'll need to make this tasty soup.
+Here's an overview of the ingredients needed to make this soup.
 The exact measurements are included in the recipe card below.

-- Bones from a 10-12-lb. turkey.
+- Bones from a 10-12-pound turkey.
 If some meat is still attached to the bones, that's even better and will make for a richer, more flavorful soup.
+When I roast turkey wings separately, I add the wing tips, too.

 - Water: Enough to cover the bones.

-- Seasonings: I like to use kosher salt, black pepper, dried thyme, and a bay leaf.
+- Seasonings: Kosher salt, black pepper, dried thyme, and a bay leaf.

 For the soup:

-- Vegetables: I use sliced carrots, sliced celery, and chopped onions.
+- Vegetables: Sliced carrots, sliced celery, and chopped onions.

-- Cooked turkey meat: Either white or dark - both work, though I tend to use white.
+- Cooked turkey meat: White or dark - both work, though typically use white.
 Be sure to remove the skin.

 Variations

-- If you're out of turkey meat but still have some turkey stock, you can add these turkey meatballs to the soup.
+- If you're out of turkey meat but still have some turkey stock, add these turkey meatballs to the soup.

 - Serve the soup with condiments such as hot sauce and soy sauce (gluten-free if needed) in case anyone wants to add extra flavor to their soup.